hlship/dialog-tool/README.md

 - Version numbers at start of game transcripts are problematic and perhaps can be editted out by `dgt` to prevent false failures
-- Partial bless may be possible by using `sdiff`
-- Add `--bless` to `test` to immediate bless after testing
-- Control over random number seed (on a test-by-test basis)?
-  Maybe as a hash of the transcript file name?
+- Add all sources files in a directory as a single entry
 - Packaging as a zblorb
 - Build along with a website, etc.
+- Setup a brew formula

 ## License